Get Some Color

 At least then I was being ridiculous.
 Now, it was just kind of true.

-But when the Fall 2013 collections happened in February it broke my colorblind spell.
+But when the Fall 2013 collections happened, it broke my colorblind spell.
 Color was everywhere and I drank it in.
 Hot pink and yellow at Dries Van Noten!
 I saw green at Marc Jacobs and cobalt at Reed Krakoff!
 Jil Sander had punchy poppies and at Narciso, amethyst.
 Nothing made a statement quite like the coats (cinnamon red at Dolce, dusty blue at Carven), except for, perhaps, the surprise of Pepto wools and checked tartan.

 It wasn’t that I needed a slew of runway shows to tell me it was “okay” to re-introduce color.
 What I did need, however, was new inspiration — something to lust after and crave, even if it was just an entry-level purchase of one very loud scarf.
 But that scarf became a gateway to a small palette of variety; soon I owned a Bordeaux sweater and a cerulean skirt.
 It’s a start!

-I’m no longer afraid of a pink coat, and since white’s back on the table post-August I plan on basing a whole cold-weather wardrobe around it.
+I’m no longer afraid of a pink coat, and since white’s back on the table post-August I plan on basing a whole wardrobe around it.
 (Yes, I know white is “technically a lack of color” but honestly, wouldn’t that make the pants I’m wearing now “clear”?
 Exactly.)
-Maybe I’ll aim to wear one colorful thing a day…or a week…if for no other reason than to be identifiable on Google Maps as the little red dot walking around Manhattan in a wintry sea of New York City black.
+Maybe I’ll aim to wear one colorful thing a day…or a week…if for no other reason than to be identifiable on Google Maps as the little red dot walking around Manhattan in a sea of New York City black.